 If you are using third party suppliers to deliver goods and services for your project you can either include those suppliers as "partners" in the section above, or if you have not decided who will deliver a service you will need to procure their services after your project starts.
-This section asks about how you will procure services for your project.
-Use this section to tell us about your procurement processes and demonstrate that you will use open and fair procurement practices.
+Use this section to tell us about your procurement processes and to demonstrate that you will use open and fair procurement practices.